mcbrawls/mcbrawls.net/_tabs/faq.md

 *I would also love to avoid a cease and desist from Noxcrew x*

+## Why doesn't Dodgebolt earn me XP?

+Release 0.6.0 included an effort to remove Dodgebolt from the rest of the server.
+As it's not our game, we don't want it to affect server progression.

+Dodgebolt still tracks statistics and these are visible on the Dodgebolt leaderboards!

 ## How can I support the server?

 Grab some friends and play!
 Getting more people to play Brawls and have fun is the best way to support the server and keep it alive.